 2021 MI Orientation is scheduled for July 26-August 6, 2021.
 Classes are scheduled

 to begin August 9, 2021.
 You will not be allowed to attend orientation or fall classes

 until your Immunization requirements have been satisfied.

 University of South Carolina School of Medicine Columbia New Student Matriculation Requirements will be provided in late spring/early summer.

 Additional information about these requirements is listed below.

 A satisfactory background check is required for all matriculating students.
 You will receive an email from Certiphi with instructions for completing the background check.

 A 10 panel drug screening is required for all matriculating students.
-You will receive an email from the Office of Admissions with instructions on how to complete the drug screen.
+You will receive an email in May from the Office of Admissions with instructions on how to complete the drug screen.
 The fee for the 10 panel drug screening is $29.

 HIPAA (Health Insurance Portability and Accountability Act) training and compliance is required for all new students.

 Immunization requirements must be met and on file with the Student/Employee Health Nurse by July 1, 2021 (tentative).
 You will not be allowed to attend orientation or fall classes until these requirements have been satisfied.
 All questions and documentation should be directed to the Student/Employee Health Nurse: Jennifer Evans, Jennifer.Evans@uscmed.sc.edu.